 Title 20, California Code of Regulations, section 1769 states that a project owner shall petition the CEC for approval of any change it proposes to the project design, operation, or performance requirements of a certified facility.
-This petition seeks to remove three solar thermal fields, the SEGS III-V area, from the overall project boundary, thus terminating the CEC jurisdiction over these specific sites.
-The SEGS III-V area was subject to the CEC approved decommissioning plan that set forth how the facility could be safely shutdown and equipment removed in a manner that does not significantly impact the environment or human health, is consistent with other environmental and health and safety laws and allows for the sites to be repurposed.
+This petition seeks to remove the SEGS VII area, from the overall project boundary, thus terminating the CEC jurisdiction over this specific site.
+The SEGS VI-VII areas where subject to the CEC approved decommissioning plan that set forth how the facility could be safely shutdown and equipment removed in a manner that does not significantly impact the environment or human health, is consistent with other environmental and health and safety laws and allows for the site to be repurposed.